 The Present With only a week until this year's Bristol Festival of Literature tickets are selling/booking fast.
 This year's festival will be online and as such free.
 Book your place via the website: www.bristolliteraturefestival.org

-The Present Only two weeks to go until this year's Easton Arts Trail, 15th-16th June.
+The Past Only two weeks to go until this year's Easton Arts Trail, 15th-16th June.
 I will be exhibiting - and hopefully selling - at 13 Foster Street.

 The committee for this year's Bristol Festival of Literature (of which I'm a member) are busily preparing this year's event.
 There will be some old favourites and a few new ones.

 I'm also booked into this year's St Werburghs Art Trail in September along with loads of other great artist.
 Please come along and visit us.

 I am pleased to announce that I will be taking part in the upcoming St George Art Trail 10th-11th February.
 I haven't fully sorted out a venue at the moment, but details can be found at their Facebook page.

 Bristol is a pretty creative place.
 Sometimes it feels like I am surrounded by artists.
 There must be about half a dozen art trails on during the year.
 Unfortunately none in the St Annes suburb where I live.
 The Bristol Art Trail is trying to rectify this by having a city wide art trail on the 1st to 3rd September.
 So I've signed up.
 I will be exhibiting/selling altered books, zines, novels and artists books.
 Wish me luck!

 It seems sometimes that time is accelerating.
 As I write this at the end of June, we are already half way through 2017.
 Plans are deeply underway for this year's Bristol Festival of Literature, of which I am a committee member.
 Please check the website for constant updates and progress.
 Well, it took some time, and a bit of swearing, but my debute novel The Ultimate Career Move is finally available from those good folk at Tangent Books in print edition.
 It is also available through Amazon.